romanpunia/vitex/README.md

 + **VI_ZLIB** will enable zlib library to activate compression algorithms, defaults to true
 + **VI_SPIRV** will enable SPIRV Cross and glslang libraries to allow shader cross-compiling, defaults to true
 + **VI_SIMD** will enable vectorclass built-in library to allow SIMD optimisations, defaults to false
++ **VI_WEPOLL** will enable built-in Windows epoll implementation for socket multiplexer which avoids socket latencies and limits, defaults to true
 + **VI_ANGELSCRIPT** will enable built-in AngelScript library to execute scripts, defaults to true
 + **VI_JIT** will enable built-in JIT compiler for AngelScript, defaults to false
 + **VI_FCTX** will enable internal fcontext implementation for coroutines, defaults to true